osipxd/encrypted-datastore/README.md

 Extensions to store DataStore in `EncryptedFile`.

+> [!WARNING]
-> :warning: This tiny library will be maintained until an official solution for DataStore encryption will be released by Google. \
+> This tiny library will be maintained until an official solution for DataStore encryption will be released by Google.
 > Vote for this feature on issue tracker: [b/167697691](https://issuetracker.google.com/issues/167697691)

 ---